wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-linux-cluster-rdma.md

 Following are methods you can use to create a Linux RDMA cluster either with or without a job scheduler.

 * **HPC Pack** - Create a Microsoft HPC Pack cluster in Azure and add compute nodes that run supported Linux distributions.
 Certain Linux nodes can be configured to access the RDMA network.
-See [Get started with Linux compute nodes in an HPC Pack cluster in Azure](/documentation/articles/virtual-machines-linux-cluster-hpcpack).
+See [Get started with Linux compute nodes in an HPC Pack cluster in Azure](/documentation/articles/virtual-machines-linux-classic-hpcpack-cluster/).

-* **Azure CLI scripts** - As shown in the steps in the rest of this article, use the [Azure Command Line Interface](/documentation/articles/xplat-cli-install) (CLI) for Mac, Linux, and Windows to script the deployment of a virtual network and the other necessary components to create a Linux cluster.
+* **Azure CLI scripts** - As shown in the steps in the rest of this article, use the [Azure Command Line Interface](/documentation/articles/xplat-cli-install/) (CLI) for Mac, Linux, and Windows to script the deployment of a virtual network and the other necessary components to create a Linux cluster.
 The CLI in the classic (Service Management) deployment mode creates the cluster nodes serially, so if you are deploying many compute nodes it might take several minutes to complete the deployment.

+* **Azure Resource Manager templates** - Use the Azure Resource Manager deployment model to deploy multiple A8 and A9 Linux VMs as well as define virtual networks, static IP addresses, DNS settings, and other resources for a compute cluster that can take advantage of the RDMA network to run MPI workloads.
+You can [create your own template](/documentation/articles/resource-group-authoring-templates/).
+Resource Manager templates can provide a fast and reliable way to deploy a Linux cluster.

 ## Deployment in Azure Service Management with Azure CLI scripts